sib-swiss/containers-introduction-training/docs/index.md

   <img src="assets/images/reply_in_thread.png" width="350"/>
 </figure>

-The teacher will review the answers, and add/modify if necessary.
+The teachers will review the answers, and add/modify if necessary.
 If you're really stuck and need specific tutor support, write the teachers or helpers personally.

 **To summarise:**

-* During lectures: raise hand/zoom functionality
+* During lectures: raise hand
-* Personal interest questions: **#background**
+* Personal interest questions: **#background** on slack
-* During exercises: **\#q-and-a** on slack
+* During exercises: raise hand/**\#q-and-a** on slack